poszetkristof/shop-serverless-be/product-service/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

-## Installation/deployment instructions

-Depending on your preferred package manager, follow the instructions below to deploy your project.

-> **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
-If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

-### Using NPM

-- Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS

-### Using Yarn

-- Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS

-## Test your service
+## Short description of the service

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
-The request body must be provided as `application/json`.
-The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.
+The template contains lambda functions triggered by HTTP requests made on the provisioned API Gateway REST API `/products` route.

-- requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
+- requesting any other path than `/products` with any other method than the allowed ones, will result in API Gateway returning a `403` HTTP error code.
-- sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
-- sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the lambda

-> :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
-Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
-You should protect this endpoint with the authentication method of your choice.

-### Locally
+### Test Locally

-In order to test the hello function locally, run the following command:
+In order to test the lambda functions locally, run the following command:

-- `npx sls invoke local -f hello --path src/functions/hello/mock.json` if you're using NPM
-- `yarn sls invoke local -f hello --path src/functions/hello/mock.json` if you're using Yarn
+- `./invoke-function-locally.sh products`
+- `./invoke-function-locally.sh productById`
+- *Note: because of middyfy wrapper, the function throws "Cannot read properties of undefined (reading 'Content-Type')" error.
+Remove middyfy while testing or mock it.*

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.